merenbach/project/README.md

 # README for Project

+## Django compressor

+We make use of a module from the dev branch.
+This should be removed once it is integrated into the core.

 ## Configuration for MarsEdit
 Use XML-RPC posting with aid of use MovableType *API*.
 Select MovableType as blogging system for use of tags.